Rural Food Retail

 Our Rural Food Retail Project will develop an engaged learning community consisting of local and regional economic development directors, local and regional planning and community development officials, foundation officers, university representatives, rural food retail operators, and other food system and community development professionals.
 We will host a series of webinars beginning in 2021 exploring topics such as (a) possibilities and challenges of opening and operating cooperative, non-profit, and other alternative ownership model stores, (b) rural food retail funding sources, (c) understanding rural food access as a community service, and (d) state investment and other public policies that can increase the viability of rural food retail.
 Our goal is to develop an assessment of the rural food retail environment in South Central New York and produce a final report detailing lessons learned and policy opportunities available.

-A Fresh Outlook for Rural Food Retail Webinar Series
+A Fresh Outlook on Rural Food Retail Webinar Series

 Business Transitions and Cooperative Ownership: The first webinar in our series was hosted on May 25th from 10:00 am to 11:30 am.